A renewed dive

 Another person’s treasure

 Fittingly, the title of Urban Scuba is a polite euphemism for dumpster diving.
 The show originated as a performance in the underground pool at the Gershman Y on Broad Street as part of the 2009 Fringe Festival.
-The Gershman Y left the building 2018, refocused on film, and became Philadelphia Jewish Film + Media.
+The Gershman Y left the building in 2018, refocused on film, and became Philadelphia Jewish Film + Media.
 Later, Lightbox Film Center and the University of the Arts moved into the building.

 Another space in Philadelphia inspired the version of Urban Scuba currently in the works.
 Sanders saw an “extraordinary black box” in the Kimmel Center’s Perelman Theater.
-“But nobody uses it that way,” he pointed out, and usually the Perelman is set up for a chamber orchestra.
-Sanders decided that the theater was ideal stage for his final JUNK show.
+“But nobody uses it that way,” he pointed out, and usually, the Perelman is set up for a chamber orchestra.
+Sanders decided that the theater was the ideal stage for his final JUNK show.
 “Finality is always the beginning of something else,” as he noted.
 Following the 2026 premiere, Sanders hopes to take Urban Scuba beyond Philadelphia—perhaps to Broadway.

 In preparation for the performance in Hopewell, Sanders worked with writers, dramaturgs, and video and projection artists.
 He also transformed the space.
 Built as a music hall, the venue has good acoustics but needed alterations.
 A construction permit was needed to build a 20-foot structure for Urban Scuba’s set.
 A long-term rental maximized collaboration by allowing Sanders to work with the dancers downstairs while his sister worked on the music upstairs.